amirbuzo/HousePricePredictor/README.md

 # HousePricePredictor

 HousePricePredictor helps to predict the price of the house based on the "RandomForest" Algorithm.
 As learning model a sample learning model is provided based on which the house price is predicted with the different attributes.
+The data are gathered for city of Tirana/Albania

 ## Getting Started